Modulation and correlations lengths in systems with competing interactions: Ground state stripe width for Ising systems

 \section{Ground state stripe width for Ising systems}

-We next briefly address the opposite extreme -- low temperatures, and discuss the ground states of general long range interactions in Eq.(\ref{Ham_JQ}).
+We next briefly discuss the ground state stripe width for systems with general long range interactions in Eq.(\ref{Ham_JQ}).
 Below, we discuss the Ising ground states.
 We will later on consider the spherical model that will enable us to compute the correlation functions at arbitrary temperatures.
-We consider a system with Ising spins in $d$ dimension and assume that the system forms a ``striped'' pattern (periodic pattern along one of the dimensions -- stripes in two dimensions, planes that lie in three dimensions and so on) of spin-up and spin-down states of period $l$.
+We consider a system with Ising spins in $d$ dimension and assume that the system forms a ``striped'' pattern (periodic pattern along one of the dimensions -- stripes in two dimensions, parallel slices in three dimensions and so on) of spin-up and spin-down states of period $l$.
 We then calculate the free energy as a function of $l$ and then minimize it with respect to $l$ to get the equilibrium stripe width.
 For the frustrated ferromagnet, if $v_L(k)=1/k^p$,

 where $\zeta(s)$ is the Riemann zeta function,